Themimitoof/genshin-feed/site/content/_index.md

 [GitHub](https://github.com/themimitoof/genshin-feed) and published under the MIT license.
 This means that you can reuse, adapt and contribute to the project!

 ## Available feeds

 Here is the list of available feeds by language and category.
 If you are interested by the feed that combine all categories, choose the feed *All articles*.

+{{< feed-table >}}

+## Disclosure

+Genshin Feed is not affiliated with/or endorsed by miHoYo Co., Ltd. Genshin Impact is a trademark and a game owned by miHoYo Co., Ltd. The content in all generated feeds are the property of miHoYo Co., Ltd. All other trademarks mentioned are the property of their respective owners.